More testing can help to stop the spread of HIV, improve health outcomes for people living with HIV and save the Government money.

 We want there to be more HIV testing in GP surgeries, hospitals and community settings.
 Trials have shown this can successfully improve HIV diagnosis.
 HIV is most common in certain areas like London and other major cities and particularly among gay men and black Africans.
 These communities particularly need to be offered more routine HIV tests when appropriate.

-In 2013, local authorities will take over responsibility for HIV testing from the NHS.
+In 2013, local authorities took over responsibility for HIV testing from the NHS.
 Late diagnosis of HIV has been identified by the Government as a key outcome indicator against which local authorities’ performance can be measured.
 They must show leadership and work with healthcare professionals to come up with plans to make a success of HIV diagnosis.